How to Test Internet Speed

 Get Close to the Router

-Being as close to the router as possible will remove blockers such as walls, plumbing, and provide a much more accurate reading of your internet connection.
+Being as close to the router as possible will remove blockers such as walls, other electronic devices, and provide a much more accurate reading of your internet connection.
+Or better yet, connect your laptop or computer directly into your router with an ethernet cable.

 Turn Off Devices